nats-io/nats.js/core/README.md

 - NATS protocol handling - messaging functionality (publish, subscribe and request reply)

-A native transports (node, deno, browser) modules are a peer module that export a `connect` function which returns a concrete instance of a `NatsConnection`.
+A native transports (node, deno) modules are a peer module that export a `connect` function which returns a concrete instance of a `NatsConnection`.
 The transport library re-exports all the functionality in this module, to make it the entry point into the NATS JavaScript ecosystem.

 You can use this module as a runtime agnostic dependency and implement functionality that uses a NATS client connection without binding your code to a particular JavaScript runtime.
 For example, the @nats-io/jetstream library depends on @nats-io/nats-core to implement all of its JetStream protocol.

+## WebSocket Support

+The _core_ module also offers a for W3C Websocket transport (aka browser, Deno, and Node v22) via the exported `wsconnect` function.
+This function is semantically equivalent to the traditional `connect`, but returns a `NatsConnection` that is backed by a W3C WebSocket.

 # Installation